romnn/microgpusim/WIP.md

   - p-chase: refactor way mapping

   - refactor: do not print reservation failure for L1 acceses (those are actually mshr merge fails because the mshr is full, hence we need to block the l1_latency_queue)
-  - DONE: debug: why does the latency not change

   - p-chase: infer way mapping through tracing misses back
   - p-chase: watch videos on how to automatically extract cache mappings